edm00se/awesome-board-games/readme.md

 > The master of Ravenloft is having guests for dinner – and you are invited!\
 > Evil lurks in the towers and dungeons of Castle Ravenloft, and only heroes of exceptional bravery can survive the horrors within.\
-> Designed for 1-5 players, this boardgame features multiple scenarios, challenging quests, and cooperative gameplay.
+> Designed for 1-5 players, this board game features multiple scenarios, challenging quests, and cooperative gameplay.

 ![Dungeons & Dragons: Castle Ravenloft](https://cf.geekdo-images.com/itemrep/img/XTw-eglE4VMj6fgZytjEAIqa98g=/fit-in/246x300/pic660244.jpg)